SKindij/Asynchronous-Programming-JS/README.md

 | rejected ❌  | the operation was completed but there was an error              | .catch()   |
 | settled 🥳   | resolved or rejected, either way this callback gets called      | .finally() |

-Typically **promise** is used to manage situations where you must wait for the outcome of an operation. *For example, uploading files to the server and awaiting the response of an API call, or just asking the user to choose a file from their computer.* A **promise** is simply a function that returns an Object which you can attach callbacks to.
+&emsp;Typically **promise** is used to manage situations where you must wait for the outcome of an operation. *For example, uploading files to the server and awaiting the response of an API call, or just asking the user to choose a file from their computer.* A **promise** is simply a function that returns an Object which you can attach callbacks to.
 These callbacks will have to wait until the operation is ``fulfilled`` or ``rejected``, and will only get called when the operation has completed.

 ```javascript
         fetch( `some_api_url` ).then( (response) => {  console.log('this will get called when the promise fulfills');